DTW-DanWard/OctopusDeployUtilities/readme.md

 ## Why Use *This* Set Of Tools?

-Octopus Deploy does not provide a good out-of-the-box solution for getting all your configuration settings so I created Octopus Deploy Utilities.
-It has a lot of cool and unexpected features:
+Octopus Deploy does not provide a good out-of-the-box solution for getting all your configuration settings so I created **Octopus Deploy Utilities**.
+ODU has a lot of cool and unexpected features:
 * It exports all your data or can selectively export particular types using a whitelist or blacklist.
 Properties for a particular type can also be whitelisted or blacklisted.
-* **It post-processes your export data to simplify and improve usage.**  For example it automatically adds id -> name lookup information so you can view/work with a variable scope with its user-friendly name, i.e. `EnvironmentName = 'Production-West'` instead of only by Id, i.e. `Environment = 'Environments-37'`.
-It also adds deploy process and all variable values **directly** to each project file.
+* **It post-processes your export data to simplify and improve usage.**  For example it automatically adds id -> name lookup information so you can view/work with its user-friendly name, i.e. `EnvironmentName = 'Production-West'` instead of only by Id, i.e. `Environment = 'Environments-37'`.
+It also adds the deploy process and all variable values **directly** to each project file.
 And a lot more!
 * It is written in [PowerShell Core](https://github.com/PowerShell/PowerShell) so it runs on any OS - but also runs great in Windows PowerShell 5.
 (Docker container version is on the [road map](docs/OctopusDeployUtilitiesRoadmap.md)).
 * It exports all data to local JSON files so you can process the data with any language.
 * It comes with fun helper tools written in PowerShell.
   * Aggregates all data in an export into a single object for easy parsing.
   * Search your variables by name or value across all projects & included variable sets.
   * Test/filter your projects based on deploy process type.
   * And more!